- Location and Housing

 - Vietnam – Globalization and Development

 Smartphones have not only transformed the professional and personal spheres, but their design, production, and distribution is a fascinating case study in globalization.
-Background on China’s history and politics will give you a foundation to use during company visits, which highlight everything from cell phone manufacturing to global marketing departments as you travel from Beijing to Hong Kong.
+Background on China’s history and politics will give you a foundation to use during company visits, which highlight everything from cell phone manufacturing to global marketing departments as you travel from Beijing to Shanghai.
 Q&A sessions with company executives and representatives will allow you to dig deeper into business and engineering practices, and better understand the interdependencies of the global market.

 - Company visits included Secco, Phicomm, China Telecom, Intel, and PCH International